Roma Holocaust Memorial Day: Establishment and commemoration

 In 2004 the Verkhovna Rada (the parliament of Ukraine) adopted a resolution on the commemoration of the International Remembrance Day of the Holocaust of the Roma.

 In 2009 the Serbian Roma National Congress (Romski Nacionalni Savet) and the International Romani Union proposed the introduction of the Day of Remembrance of the Holocaust against the Roma/Porajmos.

 In 2011 Poland established, by parliamentary resolution, the Genocide Remembrance Day of the Roma and Sinti (Dzień Pamięci o Zagładzie Romów i Sinti).
 Croatia, the Czech Republic, Lithuania, and Slovakia also observe 2 August as Roma and Sinti Genocide Remembrance Day.

 The European Parliament on 15 April 2015, declared "that a European day should be dedicated to commemorating the victims of the genocide of the Roma during World War II and that this day should be called the European Roma Holocaust Memorial Day".

 The Council of Europe also holds commemoration ceremonies.

 Alternative dates

 Finland, Germany, Ireland, Italy, Latvia, Portugal, Slovenia, Spain and Sweden commemorate the Roma and Sinti genocide on 27 January, the International Holocaust Remembrance Day.
-The Czech Republic has four dates: 2 August 7 March, 13 May and 21 August.
-Latvia has three dates: 27 January 8 April and 8 May.
+The Czech Republic has four dates: 2 August, 7 March (the date of the first mass transport of Moravian Roma to Auschwitz), 13 May and 21 August.
+Latvia has three dates: 27 January, 8 April and 8 May.

 In Serbia it is commemorated on 16 December, "in the memory of that date in 1942, when Himmler ordered the systematic deportation of Roma to concentration camps and their extermination".

+Monuments and memorials

+Various countries have established notable monuments, memorials, and museums to honor the memory of Romani Holocaust victims.
+These sites serve as powerful places of remembrance, paying tribute to the estimated 220,000–500,000 Romani people who lost their lives during the genocide.
+They offer visitors an opportunity to reflect on the tragedy and express solidarity with the Romani community.
+Through these commemorations, societies around the world reaffirm their commitment to acknowledging the historical significance of the Romani Holocaust and ensuring its victims are never forgotten.